ahsansabir30/budget-planner/README.md

 # Devops-Project
-This is the documentation for my QA DevOps Fundamental Project.

 ## Objective
 The overall object of the project was to create an app, which had CRUD functionality and utilised atleast 2 tables which comprised at a minimum of a one to many relationship.
 The core structure of the application was built using a micro web framework Flask and used a MySQL database (to store data which is inputed by the end user).